 Wixie and Pixie are exciting digital tools students love to use to show what they know.
-While digital is fantastic (you really can't beat student voice in a project), you can also use Wixie and Pixie to print booklets, trading cards, and comics.
+While digital is fantastic (you really can't beat student voice in a project), you can also use Wixie to print booklets, trading cards, and comics.

 Students need to create artifacts of their learning, and digital tools make it easy to develop professional looking products they see in the world around them.
 While there is certainly nothing wrong with construction paper and crayons, these look like learning artifacts created for a teacher.